nate-norton/stat386-projects/_posts/2022-10-20-spotify-api-scraping.md

    for feature in playlist_features_list[4:]:
        playlist_features[feature] = audio_features[feature]
 ```
+# Conclusion

-After calling the function this is the resulting dataframe.
-It includes basic information about each song including variables Spotify created such as danceability, loudness, speechiness, and insturmentalness.
+This is the resulting dataframe after calling the function.
+It includes basic information about each song including unique measurements that Spotify has created such as: danceability, loudness, speechiness, and insturmentalness.
 ![Figure](https://raw.githubusercontent.com/nate-norton/stat386-projects/main/assets/images/spotify_table.png)

-I really enjoyed learning how to scrape date from the Spotify API.
+I really enjoyed learning how to scrape data from the Spotify API.
 It gave me a behind the scenes look into the workings of the Spotify's algorithms and company.
-In my next  post I will be doing a exploratory data analysis of this data set to answer questions such as: What makes a song a greatest hit?
+In my next post I will be doing an exploratory data analysis of this dataframe to answer questions such as: What makes a song a greatest hit?
 Does danceability have a greater effect than speechiness?
-What are the key indicators to great music?
+What are the key indicators to a greatest hit?

 If you would like to see my code and final dataset, here is a [Git Hub Repo](https://github.com/nate-norton/Spotify-API-Repo).

-Include a link to your GitHub repo